Crafting homemade suet cakes for chickens is a simple way to boost the fat in your flock’s diet while giving them a way to stay occupied.

 It’s also a nice source of healthy fat, particularly in winter, when you need to worry more about their calorie intake in the cold.

-You can use grease by itself, but I like to mix it with coconut oil (especially good for winter, when the extra protein will help them out).
+You can use grease by itself, but I still like to mix it with coconut oil (especially good for winter, when the extra protein will help the chickens out).

-Remember, however, that these are treats – not a replacement for a good basic diet.
+Remember, however, that these are treats – not a replacement for a good basic diet of non-GMO layer feed.

-This is the best homemade suet cake for chickens recipe I’ve found that will help your chickens improve their health while providing a treat, and I’m happy to share it with you!
+Here are some of the best homemade suet cake for chickens recipes I’ve found that will help your chickens improve their health while providing a treat, and I’m happy to share them with you!

 • Oatmeal